echeran/smile-of-murugan/webbook/chapter12.md

 "Snatch the rice from the mouths of these who burden the earth!
 Stuff them with grass instead!"

-[^jains-in-maturai]: Nampi Āṇṭār Nampi, *Äluțaiya Piḷḷaiyār Tiruvulāmālai*, 59 and 74.
+[^jains-in-maturai]: Nampi Āṇṭār Nampi, *Äluṭaiya Piḷḷaiyār Tiruvulāmālai*, 59 and 74.

 [^buddhists-jains-untouchables]: *Tirumālai,* 7.